Rayela Art

 Selling painted t-shirts in the park, Brazil, 1978, with Regina and Rose.

-Brazil (1962-1980), St. Olaf College, Minnesota (1980-1984), Chicago (1984-2005) and then landed in Paducah, Kentucky.
-This has been my path and it’s been a creative and interesting one all along the way.
-My parents took me to Brazil with them when I was six months old.
-They were both Lutheran Minnesota farm kids called to ministry as missionaries.
+Brazil (1962-1980), St. Olaf College, Minnesota (1980-1984), Chicago (1984-2005) and then landed in Paducah, Kentucky in 2005.
+This has been my path, a creative and interesting one all along the way.
+My parents took me to Brazil when I was six months old.
+They were both Lutheran Minnesota farm kids called to the ministry as missionaries.
 Our church in Brazil was primarily made up of German immigrants, but my hometown, Maringa’, attracted people from all over the world.
+A third of the city was Japanese!
 Those were years of music, laughter, all kinds of crafts, and great friendships.
 I painted t-shirts and started selling at festivals when I was 15, so the entrepreneurial urge has been in me for almost my whole life.

 Working with clay in Chicago, 1988.